-Very recently, three groundbreaking studies have elucidated the molecular structure of Arabidopsis ABCG25 and the mechanism of ABCG25-mediated ABA transmembrane transport (Huang et al., 2023; Xin et al., 2024; Ying et al., 2023).
+Very recently, three groundbreaking studies have elucidated the molecular structure of Arabidopsis ABCG25 and the mechanism of ABA ABCG25-mediated transmembrane transport (Huang et al., 2023; Xin et al., 2024; Ying et al., 2023).
 All three used cryogenic electron microscopy to reveal the molecular mechanisms of ATP binding, substrate recognition and cross-membrane transport of ABA.
 They describe ABCG25 functioning as a homodimer, with each monomer composed of a nucleotide-binding domain (NBD) and a transmembrane domain (TMD) containing six helices (TM1-TM6).
-Both monomers participate in forming a central, hydrophobic binding cavity, structured primarily by TM1, TM2, and TM5a, where ABA binds.
-These helices are highly conserved among ABCG25 homologues across diverse plant species, including, for example, Medicago truncatula and Brachypodium distachyon (Pawela et al., 2019; Kuromori et al., 2021).
+Both monomers participate in forming a central, hydrophobic binding cavity, structured primarily by TM1, TM2 and TM5a, where ABA binds.
+These helices are highly conserved among ABCG25 homologues across diverse plant species, including, for example, Medicago truncatula and B. distachvon (Kuromori et al., 2021; Pawela et al., 2019).

-Conserved residues within the TMD cavity are critical for ABA binding and specificity, forming a binding environment tailored to ABA's structure and creating hydrophobic and electrostatic interactions that stabilize ABA within the cavity.
-The binding cavity is selective, favouring ABA in its anionic form (ABA-) and displaying minimal conformational changes upon ABA binding, indicating a design with high specificity for ABA optimised for efficient ABA export across the membrane.
+Conserved residues within the TMD cavity are critical for ABA binding and specificity, forming a binding environment tailored to ABA's structure and creating hydrophobic and electrostatic interactions that stabilise ABA within the cavity.
+The binding cavity is selective, favouring ABA in its anionic form (ABA-) and displaying minimal conformational changes upon ABA binding, indicating a design with high specificity for ABA optimised for efficient ABA export across the membrane

-The three studies also described multiple conformational states adopted by ABCG25: an inward-facing (apo) state, an ABA-bound state, and an outward-facing ATP-bound state.
+The three studies also described multiple conformational states adopted by ABCG25: an inward-facing (apo) state, an ABA-bound state and an outward-facing ATP-bound state.
 The cycle of conformational changes between these states is essential for ABA recognition and transport.
-ATP binding triggers significant structural shifts: the NBDs close, resulting in a compact configuration that facilitates ABA export, then ATP hydrolysis powers a shift from an inward-facing conformation, exposing the binding cavity to the cytosol, to an outward-facing conformation, releasing ABA extracellularly.
+ATP binding triggers significant structural shifts: the NBDs close, resulting in a compact configuration that facilitates ABA export, then ATP hydrolysis powers a shift from an inward-facing conformation, exposing the binding cavity to the cytosol, to an outwardfacing conformation, releasing ABA extracellularly.
 All three studies found ATPase activity to be essential for ABA transport, with mutations in the ATP-binding site abolishing ATPase activity and thus inhibiting ABA transport.

-Huang et al. (2023) also proposed a "gate-flipper" mechanism, where TM2 and TM5a undergo rotational shifts that alternately open and close access to the substrate-binding cavity, helping drive ABA across the membrane, with ATP hydrolysis prompting the outward conformational change.
+Huang et al. (2023) also proposed a 'gate-flipper' mechanism, where TM2 and TM5a undergo rotational shifts that alternately open and close access to the substrate-binding cavity, helping drive ABA across the membrane, with ATP hydrolysis prompting the outward conformational change.
 They also provided a detailed look at how ABA binds symmetrically within the cavity, adopting a 2-cis, 4-trans configuration, which matches the configuration observed in ABA receptors.
-They noted that the binding site architecture of ABCG25 shares some commonality with human ABCG transporters but exhibits unique substrate-specific modifications that enable efficient ABA transport, providing a broader context for understanding ABA transporter evolution and functional specificity within the ABCG family.
+They noted that the binding site architecture of ABCG25 shares some commonality with human ATP-binding cassette subfamily G transporter (ABCG) transporters but exhibits unique substrate-specific modifications that enable efficient ABA transport, providing a broader context for understanding ABA transporter evolution and functional specificity within the ABCG family.